What to wear when it's hot outside

 THE NAKED TRUTH

-Anyone familiar with the "wrong side" of British dress habits will certainly recognize this; as soon as the temperature in the UK rises slightly towards 10 °, the brake is released and the skirt length rises.
+Anyone familiar with the "wrong side" of British dress habits will certainly recognize this; as soon as the temperature in the UK rises slightly towards 10, the summer dress takes off and the skirt length rises.
 Well, the poor gals are so used to bad weather that they already experience a milder winter day as bloody hot, but the need to show some skin sometimes goes hilariously far.
 And yes, the Dutch are also sometimes guilty of this; on a moderately hot day you have to regularly parcour around the beer belly / grubby camisole / bath slippers in the supermarket with your trolley.
 But there is a reason people still dress like that; bare arms and legs stay pleasantly cool.

-But there are also drawbacks.
-You get sunburn faster, and insects also have free rein.
+But there are also drawbacks to those uncovered arms.
+You get sunburn faster, and insects have free reign.
 If you are in the Tropics, covering clothing is a sensible option, partly for that reason.
 Because in spite of malaria pills and Deet; to prevent is better than to cure.
-But if you are just in the Netherlands and a single sleepy wasp is your biggest risk factor, then you can safely dress a little more "naked".
+But if you are in the Netherlands and a single sleepy wasp is your biggest risk factor, then you can safely dress a little more "naked".

 The best skirt tip for Dutch cyclists; Clip a tablecloth weight to the center front of your skirt seam and your skirt will not blow up.
 But watch out; if the wind is too strong you risk a bump on your forehead :-).